UNIONS Optical Identifications for VLASS Radio Sources in the Euclid Sky (UNVEIL) I. A Catalog of ~146,000 Radio Galaxies up to z~5: Radio and Optical Number Counts

 \subsection{UNIONS-VLASS 3~GHz Radio Source Counts}

-Radio source number counts are often normalized to Euclidean geometry and examined on the plane of flux density ($S$) and $S^{2.5}\ dN/dS$, where $N$ is the number of sources within each flux density bin (right panel of Figure~\ref{fig: radio number counts}).
-In this work, we use the plane of the radio AB magnitude \textit{t} and the number counts \textit{N} in each magnitude bin to make direct comparisons with other catalogs at 1.4 and 3~GHz.
+Radio source number counts are often normalized to Euclidean geometry and examined on the plane of flux density ($S$) and $S^{2.5}\ dN/dS$, where $N$ is the number of sources within each flux density bin (left panel of Figure~\ref{fig: radio number counts}). \apjsb{Compared to the VLA-COSMOS 3~GHz Survey that reaches a median sensitivity of 2.3 $\mathrm{\mu Jy\ beam^{-1}}$ (\citealt{smolcic_vla-cosmos_2017}; indicated by violet diamonds), VLASS is limited in probing radio sources with $\tnr{F}{int}<1$~mJy.
+As a result, VLASS is comparatively biased toward brighter sources and is therefore more likely to select RL populations, which will be further discussed in \S\,\ref{sec: radio loudness}.}

+We use also the plane of the radio AB magnitude \textit{t} and the number counts \textit{N} in each magnitude bin to make direct comparisons with FIRST catalogs at 1.4~GHz.
 Here, the radio AB magnitude is defined as:

 The $3\sigma\ (=0.36$ mJy) detection limit of VLASS then corresponds to 17.5 and the $5\sigma\ (=1$ mJy) detection limit of FIRST then corresponds to 16.4.

-In the left panel of Figure~\ref{fig: radio number counts}, we show radio source counts for 146,212 ``clean'' UNIONS-VLASS radio galaxies (black circles).
+In the right panel of Figure~\ref{fig: radio number counts}, we show radio source counts for 146,212 ``clean'' UNIONS-VLASS radio galaxies (black circles).
 We make a UNIONS-VLASS subsample for 79,638 sources that are also detected in FIRST (golden crosses) and compare it with 1.4~GHz radio galaxy catalogs employing FIRST \citep{ivezic_optical_2002,yamashita_wide_2018}.
 We also apply the criteria described in \S\,\ref{sec: vlass}, except $\mathtt{NN\_dist>30\arcsec}$, to the entire VLASS2 catalog, resulting in 1,873,519 sources (black squares).
 We compare this ``all'' VLASS2 sample with the ``clean'' VLASS2 sample that contains 1,380,707 sources used for the cross-match.
-The distributions of these samples at $11.5<t<15.5$ are fitted with a linear function and are indicated by the solid lines.
-The best fits of the data collected from the literature are indicated by the dashed lines and are summarized in Table~\ref{tab: fits}.
+The distributions of these samples at $11.5<t<15.5$ are fitted with a linear function and are indicated by the solid lines, and the best-fit parameters are summarized in Table \ref{tab: fits}.
+The best fits of the data collected from the literature are indicated by the dashed lines.